 A Community of Practice is a social structure and differs from other organizations and forms of collaboration.
 A Community of Practice allows members to participate through mutual engagement who might not have otherwise interacted.
 The Community of Practice provides shared experiences, authentic communication, enables dialog, self-reflection, mentoring, and helps members improve their skills and expertise in a shared area of interest.

-The Faculty Senate Teaching & Learning Community of Practice meets every third Tuesday during the academic year.
-Although preregistration to attend any of the sessions is preferred, all faculty are encouraged to attend any session.
+The Faculty Senate Teaching & Learning Committee meets and discusses faculty innovation or accomplishments throughout the academic year.
+All faculty is encouraged to attend any session.

 Please let us know if you are interested!
 Contact Lee Kenyon at email@example.com or 386-785-2079, if you would like additional information.